Dodge County Court Records

 -

 By mail: Complete the Single Name Request Form or the Multiple Record Request Form.
-Submit the form with a check or money order payable to the Wisconsin Department of Justice, along with a self-addressed postpaid envelope, to:
+Send the completed form with a check or money order payable to the Wisconsin Department of Justice, along with a self-addressed postpaid envelope, to:

 Criminal Information Bureau